HongyuHe/text-adventure/docs/assignment3.md

 | **Constraints**  | DefaultEntity can no longer contain any unique state, however, since this would violate the principle of a null object, this should cause no issues. |
 | **Additional remarks**  | None. |

+---
+---
+CommandFactory is actually a factory method? or a builder?
+---
+---

 Maximum number of words for this section: 2000

 ## Class diagram